STEP 1: Portfolio Submission Requirements

 The applicant will complete a still-life observation drawing, using pencil during the audition.
 Each student will be allowed up to 30 minutes to complete his/her drawing.
 All materials will be provided.
 An 8"x10" paper will be given.
 Drawings must be dynamic with a clear focus and composition that moves the eye through the page.
 Realistic techniques such as proportion, scale, shading, overlap, and form should be implemented as much as possible.
 All subjects in the drawing are based on observed objects and demonstrate a definite light source.

 Photography applicants are required to complete a drawing as a part of their audition due to the Visual Arts Conservatory foundation year that requires drawing for the freshman and sophomore year.

 Skill Demonstration Review by Committee

-The committee will be looking for a student's ability to create and design original characters.
-The committee also looks for character design that includes personality, costume design and the use of accessories to further develop a character.
-The committee will also be looking for a student's ability to draw accurate proportions, scale, musculature, and form by using confident lines and shading techniques.
+The committee will be looking for a dynamic drawing with a clear focus and composition that moves the eye through the page.
+The committee will also be looking for a students' ability to draw accurate proportions, scale, overlap, and form/volume by using shading techniques.

 Why do you want to attend the Las Vegas Academy?